An essential ingredient has been slowly disappearing from children’s lives: free, spontaneous play.

 *Follow your child’s lead.
 If your child begins to play, join in, become a character in the drama, or an observer if the child doesn’t want you to join.

-*Limit your toddler’s access to technology and your own digital use when you are with the child.
+*Limit your own digital use when you are with the child.
 Model reciprocity and allow yourself to experience the joy of pretending.

 *Give children plentiful opportunities for unstructured play at parks, recreation centers, preschools, and day care.